hgrecco/pint/docs/index.rst

 without changing the source code.
 It supports a lot of numpy mathematical operations **without monkey patching or wrapping numpy**.

 It has a complete test coverage.
-It runs in Python 2.7 and 3.3+ with no other dependency.
+It runs in Python 3.6+ with no other dependency.
 It is licensed under BSD.